 Earth Class Mail’s virtual mailbox and mailroom plans have helped many leading companies go fully remote.
 Simply choose your preferred address from our extensive list, and you’re up and running in minutes.

-Here’s how it works: Mail arrives at our facility and is opened and scanned by our HIPAA-certified technicians.
+Here’s how it works: Mail arrives at our facility and is opened and scanned by our trained technicians.
 Scans are uploaded to your account in searchable PDF format, after which you can download them to your connected cloud account, forward them to the appropriate recipient, or archive them into your system.
 You direct us as to what you want to be done with your physical mail.
 Every virtual mailbox plan includes secure shredding, ensuring your data never falls into the wrong hands.